wazuh/wazuh-documentation/source/user-manual/registering/manager-verification/agent-verification-registration.rst

 Agent verification using SSL
 ============================

-To verify the Wazuh agents using a SSL, it is needed to create a SSL certificate for the Wazuh agents and sign it using the Certificate of Authority (CA) created in the previous section.
-This will allow the Wazuh manager to verify the Wazuh agents while they are been registered.
+To verify the Wazuh agent using an SSL, we will create an SSL certificate for the agent and sign it using :ref:`Certificate of Authority (CA) <host-verification-registration>` created in the previous section.
+This will allow the manager to ensure that the correct agent is beeing connected during the registration service.

   .. image:: ../../../images/manual/managing-agents/SSLregister2.png
     :align: center
     :width: 100%

+To register verified by SSL agent first complete the steps for the choosen verification method in a Manager section and then, follow the steps for the correspondig agent host OS.

 .. _agent-verification-without-host-validation: